Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Related works

 \section{Related works}

-To clearly illustrate the motivation of the proposed ESC modeling strategy of constructing a CNN for time series prediction, the implementation of CNN and SCN for time series forecasting are introduced briefly.
+To clearly illustrate the motivation of the proposed error-feedback stochastic modeling strategy of constructing a CNN for time series prediction, the \reviseS{preliminary formulation and related works of implementing} CNN as well as random MLP for time series forecasting are introduced briefly.